lzc1314141/SynDef/README.md

 Prerequisites
 Dataset: The raw dataset is available at https://github.com/lzc1314141/Datasets

-Supplementary files: All additional required files (e.g., helper scripts, pre‑trained components) are provided in the official source code of the SPLICE paper.
+Supplementary files: All additional required files are provided in the official source code of the SPLICE paper.
 Please download them from the SPLICE repository before starting.

 Pipeline Overview
 The whole process consists of four main stages: